paulbricman/paulbricman.github.io/docs/tools/autocards.md

 {: .no_toc }

 {: .quote .mt-4 }
-Kirchhoff’s junction rule says that the total current into a junction equals the total current out of the junction.
+"Kirchhoff’s junction rule says that the total current into a junction equals the total current out of the junction.
 This is a statement of conservation of charge.
 It is also sometimes called Kirchhoff’s first law, Kirchhoff’s current law, the junction rule, or the node rule.
 Junctions can’t store current, and current can’t just disappear into thin air because charge is conserved.
-Therefore, the total amount of current flowing through the circuit must be constant.
+Therefore, the total amount of current flowing through the circuit must be constant."

 {: .text-left }
 | Question | Answer |